abhishek-0002/DSA-Competitive-Programming/README.md

 # DSA-Competitive-Programming
-Project considers the all DSA and competitive related challenges
+The project contains all DSA and competitive-related challenges